manaswis/cmsc634_sidewalk-mTurk/README.md

-# cmsc634_sidewalk-mTurk
+# Project Sidewalk - CHI 2018
-Repository to hold all the scripts used to run mTurk experiments for Project Sidewalk and analyze the data
+This repository will track all the tasks we want to complete for the CHI 2018 submission.